rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

 echo "Decompressing $FILENAME..."
 tar -xf $FILENAME -C $DEST_DIR --strip-components=1

-# Check if the decompression was successful
+# Verify if the decompression was successful
 if [ $? -ne 0 ]; then
     echo "Error decompressing the file."
     exit 1